Global Environment and Climate Data

-And turns out, carbon monoxide is linked to other Earth phenomena like wildfires.
+And turns out that carbon monoxide is linked to other Earth phenomena like wildfires.
 When you compare them side-by-side, you can see how these phenomena correlate.

 How does Earth’s climate change month-by-month?
 NASA Earth Observatory tracks aerosol, temperature, vegetation weather patterns, and trace gases like carbon monoxide.

 The best part?

-All of NASA’s global maps are animated to see how the environment and climate varies on Earth.
+All of NASA’s global maps are animated to see how the environment and climate vary on Earth.
 For more than a decade, you can see for yourself how much our planet changes yearly.

 So how can you download NASA Earth Observatory data?